Heading

 Selection.Paragraphs.First.Range

-We’ve used this before for things like deleting the first paragraph.
+We’ve used this before for things like deleting the first paragraph, but we're doing something different this time.

 Insert the paragraph break